Johennes/swiftchallenge/Strings/VersionSort/README.md

 To start working on this challenge open [Challenge.swift] and uncomment the code skeleton.

-To run unit tests that validate your code, uncomment the test method in [ChallengeTests.swift] and hit `CMD + U`.
+To run unit tests that validate your code, uncomment the body of the test method in [ChallengeTests.swift] and hit `CMD + U` in Xcode.
+On Linux you can run the tests by executing `swift test` in the package directory.

 To view selected solutions open [Solutions.swift].